AnonymousSubmission112/DCGen/README.md

 **This repository contains:**

+1. **Code implementation of DCGen**, i.e., the Python script and instructions to run DCGen to preprocess websites, segment images, and generate UI code from screenshot with DCGen algorithm.
-1. **Sample dataset**.
+2. **Sample dataset**.
 The sample of our experiment data (both original and generated) is available in `/data`.
 We will release the full dataset as soon as the paper is published.
-2. **Code implementation of DCGen**, i.e., the Python script and instructions to run DCGen to preprocess websites, segment images, and generate UI code from screenshot with DCGen algorithm.
-3. **A user-friendly tool based on DCGen**.
-4. **Link to supplementary materials.** We provide all the screen recordings in the usefulness study and our prompt details via this [link](https://drive.google.com/drive/folders/1FnR6MTKCSWFsUP__qO-J5YRhSB7RRDI-?usp=sharing)
+3. **Link to supplementary materials.** We provide all the screen recordings in the usefulness study and our prompt details via this [link](https://drive.google.com/drive/folders/1FnR6MTKCSWFsUP__qO-J5YRhSB7RRDI-?usp=sharing).
+4. **A user-friendly tool based on DCGen**.